 When most people think of Europe they think of historical cities and world-class museums.
 However, Europe is a hot bed for amazing hikes.
+From hiking the mighty Dolmites of Italy to the beautiful beach-side trails of Greece, there’s a hike for everyone.
 Escape the hustle and bustle of the busy tourist cities and opt to get into the European countryside.
 Here’s the inside scoop on the best day hikes in Europe.

 What do you need to hike on your European getaway?